grafana/grafana/docs/sources/alerting/unified-alerting/opt-in.md

 At startup, when [the feature toggle is enabled]({{< relref "../../administration/configuration.md">}}#feature_toggles), Grafana dashboard alerting is disabled and existing dashboard alerts are migrated into a format that is compatible with the Grafana 8 alerting system.
 You can view these migrated rules, alongside any new alerts you create after the migration, from the Alerting page of your Grafana installation.

-Read and write access to dashboard alerts used to be governed by the dashboard and folder permissions under they lived.
-Grafana 8 Alerts also live under folders and inherite their permissions.
-During the migration dashboard alert permissions are matched to the new rules permissions as follows:
+Read and write access to dashboard alerts in Grafana versions 7 and earlier were governed by the dashboard and folder permissions under which the the alerts were stored.
+In Grafana 8, alerts are also stored in folders and inherit the permissions of those folders.
+During the migration, dashboard alert permissions are matched to the new rules permissions as follows:

 - If alert's dashboard has permissions, it will create a folder named like `Migrated {"dashboardUid": "UID", "panelId": 1, "alertId": 1}` to match permissions of the dashboard (including the inherited permissions from the folder).
 - If there are no dashboard permissions and the dashboard is under a folder, then the rule is linked to this folder and inherits its permissions.